erasmus-without-paper/ewp-specs-management/README.md

    with API, then this also means that a new XML namespace will be created (and newer versions of XML documents will be required to use this namespace).

+ * Unreleased (draft) APIs also SHOULD use valid GitHub URLs for theirs XML namespaces (most probably, URLs referring to the `master` branch).

 ### Changelogs (aka Release Notes)